CBAGAN-RRT: Convolutional Block Attention Generative Adversarial Network for Sampling-Based Path Planning: Method

 \subsection{Dataset}

 We used the dataset generated by \cite{zhang2021generative} to validate our results.
-The dataset was generated by randomly placing different obstacles on the map and randomly sampling the start and goal nodes which are denoted by red and blue dots on the map respectively.
-The RRT algorithm was run to generate the feasible path which is shown in green color or the ground truth.
-The dimensions of all the images are (3x256x256) where the height and the width of the images are 256 and the number of channels is 3.
-We use 8000 images for training and 2000 images for testing respectively using the dataset by \cite{zhang2021generative}.
+The dataset was generated by randomly placing different obstacles on the map and randomly sampling the start and goal nodes, which are denoted by red and blue dots on the map, respectively.
+The RRT algorithm was run to generate the feasible path, which is shown in green color, or the ground truth.
+The dimensions of all the images are ($3\times256\times256$), where the height and the width of the images are 256, and the number of channels is 3.
+We use 8000 images for training and 2000 images for testing, respectively.
+There are 200 different types of environment maps present in the dataset.